KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 of **polarity**.

 **Zenon** is the **groundless ground**,
-the **stillpoint** that contains
+the **non-ordinal ground** by which
-all emanations in silence,
+all emanations become conceivable,
 undivided,
 unshaped,
 unbound.

 It is not **potential**,
-but that from which
+but that by which
 **potential unfolds**.

 It is not **motion**,
-but that from which
+but that by which
 **motion stirs**.

 In metaphysical alignment,